leon3s/nextauri/README.md

 Tauri is great to make secure cross platform application backed by `Rust` ! <br />
 It will load an `HTML` page inside a `Webview` and give the ability to do system call with `IPC`. <br />
-If you are familliar with `electron` you can see it as a very good replacement with smaller bundler size and memory usage.
+If you are familliar with `electron` or `nextron` you can see it as a very good replacement with smaller bundle size, smaller memory usage and more secure.

-That make Next.js the perfect fit for bundle React application with Tauri since it comes with great Static-Site Generation (SSG) capability.

-To make Next.js work with Tauri we are going to use the `SSG` mode since it generates static files that will be included in the final binary.
+That make Next.js the perfect fit for bundle React application with Tauri since it comes with great Static-Site Generation `SSG` capability that will allow us to generates static files that will be included in the final binary.

 The `benefit` of using Next.js `SSG` mode is pre-rendered React code in static HTML/JavaScript. <br /> This means your app will load faster. <br />
 React doesn't have to render the `HTML` on the client-side but will hydrate it on the first load if needed.